micropython/micropython/CODECONVENTIONS.md

   closing brace.

 Header files:
-- Try to stick to the Plan 9 header style, where header files do not include other header files.
-- Don't protect a header file from multiple inclusion with #if directives.
+- Header files should be protected from multiple inclusion with #if directives.
+See an existing header for naming convention.

 Type names and declarations:
 - When defining a type, put '_t' after it.